redsymbol/amitools/README.md

  - ami-waiton - Wait for the image to reach a useful state
  - ami-describe-anscestors - What images are this image derived from?
  - ami-tag-image - Tag an existing image like ami-create-image does

+And coming soon (see README.future.md for details):
+ - ami-describe-children - Show what images are derived from this one
  - ami-clone - Clone an image so you always have your own version

 ## Credentials & Region Setup